darasus/ai-blog/content/python-the-language-for-mobile-development.md

   for various applications.
 Python code is easy to read and understand, which makes it a good choice for newcomers and experienced developers alike.
 It can also be used for web apps, data science and IoT projects.
+intro: >-
+  With so many programming languages to choose from, it can be challenging for developers to find the best one for a particular project.
+For example, if the goal is to create an app that will run on multiple different devices and operating systems, what’s the best option?

+  With so many programming languages available, it can be challenging for developers to find the best one for a particular project.
+For example, if the goal is to create an app that will run on multiple different devices and operating systems, what’s the best option?

+  If you’re developing mobile apps that will primarily target iPhones or Android phones and tablets, you might want to consider using Python as your primary language.
+With this blog post, we’ll cover why this is good choice—and why other options may not be ideal in certain situations.
 ---

 ## Why Python?